Maria Rye sets up a law stationer’s business in Lincoln’s Inn to provide employment to young women.

 Dame Elizabeth Lane appointed first female judge in the County Court.

 She was called to the bar in 1940 at Inner Temple, and became the third female King’s Counsel in 1950.
 She appeared in the official calendar as 'Mr. Commissioner, Elizabeth Kathleen Lane QC.'

-Eileen Kennedy appointed the first female judge in Ireland
+Eileen Kennedy is appointed the first female judge in Ireland.